 Funded through Health Canada's Substance Use and Addictions Program, RDN's Rural Cannabis Outreach Program aims to educate youth (Grades 10-12) in rural communities on the health risks associated with cannabis use/consumption during adolescence and young adulthood.
 This outreach campaign will reinforce Health Canada's health and safety messaging about cannabis use and associated risky behaviours.
-RDN worked with local community partners and their high schools to curate informational/educational exhibits that will equip youth with the resources and tools to make informed decisions regarding cannabis consumption.
+RDN works with local community partners and their high schools to curate informational/educational exhibits that will equip youth with the resources and tools to make informed decisions regarding cannabis consumption.

-Harm reduction acknowledges that people use substances.
+Our approach is through the creation of a virtual exhibit that showcases narratives, facts, stats, and harm-reduction based information where students can interact with research-based materials in a ‘fun’ manner.Harm reduction acknowledges that people use substances.
 The goal is to minimize the harms and risks of use rather than ignoring or condemning it.
 A recent study out of the University of British Columbia and the University of Calgary identify that youth prefer harm reduction messaging, which is what we found in our focus groups.

 What does it mean to be a recognized age-friendly community?
 We’ve worked with communities in Alberta and Ontario to build and implement age-friendly action plans.
 Looking at the eight domains of age-friendliness and working with local seniors, stakeholders, and town councils, we discover what areas of a community are age-friendly and what needs improvement.
 The goal is to ensure rural communities are accessible for all people, of all ages, and of all abilities and disabilities.
 The answers are often within the community and we help facilitate community engagement,